GoogleChrome/web.dev/src/site/content/en/learn/css/pseudo-elements/index.md

 {% Aside 'key-term' %}
 You can create a named counter and then increment it, based on it's position in the document flow.
-There's all sorts of contexts where they can be really useful.
+There's all sorts of contexts where they can be really useful, such as automatically numbering an outline.
 {% endAside %}

 Once a `::before` or `::after` element has been created,